 Savings bonds have long been a popular tool for investors--more than 55 million people own them.
 They're government backed, and they provide a guaranteed return.
 According to the Treasury Department, there are billions of dollars in savings bonds that have matured but haven't been cashed in.
 There are about $16 billion in unclaimed bonds.
 If you had at least one savings bond, and you're not sure whether it was cashed, there are ways to find out.

 You can check if a bond has been cashed by heading to treasurydirect.gov and loging in.
 If you don't already have an account, click the "Open an Account" link and follow the prompts to create a login.
 After logging in, you'll want to look under the "Individuals" section and click on the link that reads "Check Treasury Hunt to see if you own matured savings bonds."
 Scroll down on the next page to the blue "Start Search" button and click on it.

-Key into the box the Social Security Number (SSN) or the Employer Identification Number (EIN) that's on the bond; click on the "Search" button.
-If the system finds a match to either number, you'll be taken to another screen.
+Key into the box the Social Security Number (SSN) or the Employer Identification Number (EIN) that's on the bond and press the "Search" button.
+If the system finds a match to either number, you'll be taken to another screen that lists the details associated with the bond.
 Otherwise, you'll get a message telling you there was no match found.

-E-mail the Treasury Department if you couldn't find your matured bond in the Treasury Direct system and you're sure you have one.
-It can search its microfiche records.
+E-mail the Treasury Department using the form in the "Contact Us" section of the website if you couldn't find your matured bond in the Treasury Direct system and you're sure you have one.
+The organization can search its microfiche records.

-Write to the Bureau of the Public Debt at PO Box 1328, Parkersburg, WV 26106-1328, to check if a bond has been cashed.
+Write to the Treasury Retail Securities Site, P.O.
+Box 7015, Minneapolis, MN 55480-7015, to check if a bond has been cashed.
 Include the serial number, the face value and the the issue date in your signed status request.
 If you've received the savings bonds because of a death, you'll need to include a copy of the death certificate too.